Table of Contents

 How Do the Terms of Your Policy Affect Your Premium?

 In addition to your policy type and underwriting, the amount and length of the coverage you're obtaining has a large effect on the premium.
 Some customers might opt to take out relatively small policies to merely help cover the cost of a funeral when they die.
 Others may seek a death benefit that provides full income replacement, potentially for many years.
-These larger policies will require a higher premium to account for the larger risk being placed on the insurance provider.

 The length of the contract is another key variable.
 Term polices, which provide a death benefit for a set number of years, tend to be less expensive than whole life and other permanent policies that have no such limitations.
 For any given individual, a shorter term policy will usually cost less than a longer one.
 Riders, which are extra benefits that you can add to a policy, also typically increase the premium you pay.